-To incentivize utilization of this tool to preserve open space and farmland, properties identified in the Agriculture and Forest Rural Character Area may transfer at a density of one unit per five acres and properties identified in the Estates and Subdivisions Rural Character Area may transfer at a density of one unit per three acres.
+To incentivize utilization of this tool to preserve open space and farmland, properties identified in the Agriculture and Forest Rural Character Area may transfer at a density of one (1) unit per five (5) acres and properties identified in the Estates and Subdivisions Rural Character Area may transfer at a density of one (1) unit per three (3) acres.
 Staff believes this is a more effective tool to preserve open space because it incentivizes use of the program and allows private citizens to fund the transfer through a development right purchasing process.
-The parcel transferring the development rights would then be placed in a permanent conservation easement.
+The parcel transferring the development rights would then be placed in a permanent conservation, open-space, or other appropriate easement.